webrecorder/browsertrix-behaviors/README.md

 ## Initialization

-Once the behavior script has been injected, run: `__wb_behaviors.init(opts)` to initialize which behaviors should be used. `opts` includes several boolean options:
+Once the behavior script has been injected, run: `__bx_behaviors.init(opts)` to initialize which behaviors should be used. `opts` includes several boolean options:

 - `autofetch` - enable background autofetching of img srcsets, and stylesheets (when possible)
 - `autoplay` - attempt to automatically play and video/audio, or fetch the URLs for any video streams found on the page.
 - `autoscroll` - attempt to repeatedly scroll the page to the bottom as far as possible.
 - `timeout` - set a timeout (in ms) for all behaviors to finish.
 - `siteSpecific` - run a site-specific behavior if available.
+- `log` - a function or global string to receive log messages from behaviors

 ### Background Behaviors